cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

         #  westus2 can be changed to any available location (`az account list-locations`)
         az group create --name "${AZURE_RESOURCE_GROUP}" -l westus2

-2. Now that we have a resource group we can create a VNet (virtual network).
+2. Create a VNet (virtual network).
-    Creating a custom VNet is required so we can specify a unique Node, Pod, and Service CIDRs to make sure we don't overlap with other clusters.
+    Creating a custom VNet is required to ensure that the Node, Pod, and Service CIDRs are unique and they don't overlap with other clusters.

     .. note::
-        In this case we use the ``192.168.10.0/24`` range, but this can be exchanged for any range except for ``169.254.0.0/16``, ``172.30.0.0/16``, ``172.31.0.0/16``, or ``192.0.2.0/24`` which are
+        The example below uses range ``192.168.10.0/24`` range, but you could use any range except for ``169.254.0.0/16``, ``172.30.0.0/16``, ``172.31.0.0/16``, or ``192.0.2.0/24`` which are
         `reserved by Azure <https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#prerequisites>`__.